History of Spencer Strider in Timeline

 2023: MLB All-Star

-In 2023, Spencer Strider became an MLB All-Star.
-He also led MLB in both wins and strikeouts for the season.
+In 2023, Strider became an MLB All-Star and led the league in wins and strikeouts.

-In 2023, Spencer Strider was selected as a reserve starting pitcher for the National League in the Major League Baseball All-Star Game, marking his first career All-Star selection.
+In 2023, Strider was selected as a reserve starting pitcher for the National League in the 2023 Major League Baseball All-Star Game, which was his first career All-Star selection.

 September 12, 2024: Threw First Pitch at Faye Webster Concert

-On September 12, 2024, Spencer Strider threw a "first pitch" at a Faye Webster concert.
+On September 12, 2024, Strider threw out a first pitch at a Faye Webster concert.

-On April 16, 2025, Spencer Strider made his 2025 debut against the Toronto Blue Jays.
-In that game, he recorded his 500th career strikeout in the fifth inning, striking out Addison Barger, making him the quickest primary starter to reach that mark, accomplishing it in 334 innings.
+On April 16, 2025, Strider made his 2025 debut against the Toronto Blue Jays, after 376 days since his last start.
+In that game, he recorded his 500th career strikeout in the fifth inning.

 2029: Contract Extension Through 2029